Ket Quantum Programming#

-• Ket Bitwise Simulator (KBW) is a noise-free quantum computer simulator that allows anyone to test quantum applications on classical computers.
-KBW features two simulation methods: Dense simulation based on state vector simulation and Sparse simulation based on the Bitwise representation.
-(KBW repo)
+• Ket Bitwise Simulator (KBW): A noise-free quantum computer simulator that allows testing of quantum applications on classical computers.
+KBW supports two simulation methods: Dense simulation (state vector simulation) and Sparse simulation based on the Bitwise representation.
+(KBW repository)

 python3 -m pip install ket-lang

-You can execute a quantum application using the Ket or Python interpreter.
+You can execute a quantum application using Python interpreter.
 For example:

 # bell.py